How to Implement a Zero Trust Security Model in Your Organization

 Principles of Zero Trust

-Verify explicitly:
+Verify explicitly

-Enforce least privilege:
+Enforce least privilege

-Assume breach:
+Assume breach

-Every user, device, and network connection should be treated as a potential threat, and monitored and audited for any suspicious or anomalous activity.
+Treat every connection as a potential threat, and monitor and audit it for suspicious activity.
 Any sign of compromise should trigger an immediate response and remediation.

 Steps to Implement Zero Trust